santa112358/story/README.md

 - `onPageLimitReached` is called when the very last story is finished.

 - 'gestureItemBuilder' is the builder for the widgets which needs gesture actions.

 In this case, IconButton to close the page is in the callback.
-You cannot place the gesture widgets in `itemBuilder` because it is covered and disabled by default story gestures.
+You **CANNOT** place the gesture widgets in `itemBuilder` because it is covered and disabled by default story gestures.

 ## Tips